Sainte-Trinité, Paris: Sculpture

-Stained Glass
+Stained glass

-The church has a particularly notable collection of 19th century stained glass.
+The church has a particularly notable collection of 19th-century stained glass.
 The most prominent windows are those in the Chapel of the Virgin.
 The upper windows in the chapel were made by Eugene Oudinot and Auguste Leloir, and illustrate scenes from the life of the Virgin.
-The lower windows behind the altar are more abstract and full of color; they were made by the glass master craftsman Nicod.
+The lower windows behind the altar are more abstract and full of colour; they were made by the glass master craftsman Nicod.

 Decoration

 Organs

 La Trinité features two organs, a Cavaillé-Coll chancel organ and a Cavaillé-Coll grand organ located in the balcony.
 The latter instrument has been extensively renovated and expanded over the decades: